-The Careers team, led by Head of Careers, Bekki Clark, are highly experienced and dedicated careers team are available to provide specialist careers advice and consultation to students.
-We arrange a large number of careers events, and you will have the opportunity to hear talks from a variety of employers as well as universities and other institutions offering courses in higher education.
+The Careers team, led by Head of Careers, Bekki Clark, are highly experienced and dedicated careers staff who are available to provide specialist careers advice and consultation to our students.
+They arrange a large number of careers events, and you will have the opportunity to hear talks from a variety of employers as well as universities and other institutions offering courses in higher education.

 If you are planning to progress into higher education, you should try and ensure that your combination of subjects keeps open a range of options which is appropriate for you.
 Your current plans beyond A level may mean that you are already sure about two or three subject choices.
 If this is not the case, it may be advisable to choose at least one or more ‘facilitating subjects’, providing these subjects play to your strengths and you would enjoy studying them.
 The Russell Group of research-led universities have published more information on their website, please see Informed Choices by following this link: https://russellgroup.ac.uk/media/5686/informed-choices-2018-1-6th-edition-final.pdf